 For more information regarding our Board, please read our Board Charter.

 The Board operates through clearly identified Board committees to which it delegates certain powers.
-These are the Finance, Resources and Remuneration Committee, the Audit and Risk Committee and the Nominations and Governance Committee.
+These are the Finance and Audit and the Remuneration and Nominations Committee.
 They are properly authorised under the constitution of the Company to take decisions and act on behalf of the Board, within the guidelines and delegations laid down by the Board in the Board Charter.
 The Board is kept fully informed of the work of these committees and each committee has access and support from the Company Secretary.
 Any issues requiring resolution are referred to the full Board.
-A summary of the operations of these Committees is set out below.
+A summary of the operations of these committees is set out below.

-The Board scheduled 5 meetings in the year ended 31 March 2020 and additional meetings were convened when required.
-The table below shows the attendance of Directors at regular Board meetings and at meetings of the Committees during the year.
+The Board scheduled seven meetings during the year ended 31 March 2021.
+The table below shows the attendance of Directors at regular Board meetings and at meetings of the Board committees during the year.